janymuong/ML-Synapses-TensorFlow/3_Natural-Language-Processing/4-Sequences-and-Prediction/I-Remember.md

 From there I started learning about `sequence models`, and how they help deepen my understanding of sentiment in text by not just looking at words in isolation, but also how their meanings change when they qualify one another.

 I am wrapping up by taking everything I learned and using it to build a poetry generator!

+And I should have been told batch normalization is unreasonably effective in optimization and leads to faster training, better convergence properties, and often improved overall performance of the model :)